• Reading time:25 mins read

 • Gets dark at a max magnification of 33x;

-• Side covers hinder eye alignment with the exit pupil light shaft, cover does not facilitate scope adjustment, zipper gets in the way of adjustment.
+• Side covers hinder eye alignment with the exit pupil light shaft, the cover does not facilitate scope adjustment, the zipper gets in the way of adjustment.

 Celestron 90 mm Maksutov with Tripod